VictorAlbertos/Jolyglot/README.md

 }
 ```

-Ask to the clients of your librery to add one of the next json providers:
+Ask to the clients of your library to add one of the next json providers:

 ```gradle
 dependencies {